This article has affiliate links. For related products, scroll to the end. ↓↓↓

 To initiate the Set Up Now option, tap on Settings > General > Siri and slide right to summon Siri.
 Now, say out loud as clear as you can: “Hey Siri!”
 Remember, say it one more time to activate command prompt and achieve clear voice recognition.
 What’s next?
 Say it with confidence, “Hey Siri, how’s the weather today?”
 For the last command prompt, say, “Hey Siri, it’s me!”

 To complete the process, just click on Done.
-If you followed these simplified steps, “Hey Siri” is active now and will recognize only your voice to conduct searches.
+If you followed these simplified steps, “Hey Siri” is now active in your iPhone 11 and will recognize only your voice to conduct searches.

 Training Siri via “Hey Siri”